 '''

-#include <db.h>
+#include <db_cxx.h>

 int

-DB->get_type(DB db, DBTYPE type);
+Db::get_type(DBTYPE type);

 '''

-The DB->get\type() method returns the type of the underlying access method (and file format).
-The type value is one of DB\BTREE, DB\HASH, DB\RECNO, or DB\QUEUE.
-This value may be used to determine the type of the database after a return from DB->open() (page 74) with the type parameter set to DB\UNKNOWN.
+The Db::get_type() method returns the type of the underlying access method (and file format).
+The type value is one of DB_BTREE, DB_HASH, DB_RECNO, or DB_QUEUE.
+This value may be used to determine the type of the database after a return from Db::open() (page 75) with the type parameter set to DB_UNKNOWN.

-The DB->get\type() method may not be called before the DB->open() (page 74) method is called.
+The Db::get_type() method may not be called before the Db::open() (page 75) method is called.

-The DB->get\type() method returns a non-zero error value on failure and 0 on success.
+The Db::get_type() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.